 Ferris State University

-Lansing Community College: “The paralegal program at Lansing Community College was a reasonably okay experience for me.
+Student Review: “The paralegal program at Lansing Community College was a reasonably okay experience for me.
 While some of the courses were interesting and rewarding, others were much less so.
 The quality of the course was very dependent on the professor who was teaching it, so asking around about who was the best for which class is definitely recommended.
-All of the professors were flexible and approachable when it came to any issue with the course.
+All of the professors were flexible and approachable when it came to an issue with the course.
 The best thing about the program is that the courses themselves were very flexible in terms of scheduling.
-The school was very focused on making sure that people were successful in completing the program, so classes were offered online, in person, on evenings, on weekends, and during the day.
+The school was very focused on making sure that people were successful in completing the program, so classes were offered online, in person, in evenings, on weekends, and during the day.
 Overall the program, which is ABA Accredited, is more than worth the investment.
-It’s not perfect, but the advantages outweigh the negatives by far.” – student at Lansing Community College
+It’s not perfect, but the advantages outweigh the negatives by far.” – Student at Lansing Community College

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/